flightjs/flight/README.md

 bower search flight
 ```

-The easiest way to write a standalone Flight component is to use the [Flight
+The easiest way to write a new Flight component is to use the [Flight
 package generator](https://github.com/flightjs/generator-flight-package/):

 ```